 (i) where it is a residential caravan there shall be at least 2 access doors spaced well apart or one door and adequate escape hatches, the door or doors shall open outwards and be of not less than 560 millimetres clear opening and shall be on the near side of the caravan and be hinged to the front.

-[Regulation 41 amended in Gazette 3 May 1974 p.
+[Regulation 41 amended: Gazette 3 May 1974 p.
 1429-30.]

 42. Artificial light